burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-**The Second Scary Thing.
-Universal references.**
+**The Second Scary Thing of C++11: Universal references.**

-You can create a special construction that uses `T&& param` and it is valid only for constructions of the form:
+You can create a special construction that uses `T&& param` and it is valid only for template constructions in the following form:
 ```cpp
 template <class T>
 void f(T&& arg)
 {}
 ```
-That construction is processed by special rules (for details please check Reference Collapsing section of that note):
+And that construction is processed by special rules.
+For details please check [reference collapsing section](#reference-collapsing-rules-and-universal-reference) of this note.
+But currently we need two rules:
 * arg is Lvalue => `void f<T&> (T&&,& arg)=>void f<T&> (T& arg)`
 * arg is Rvalue => `void f<T&&> (T&&,&& arg)=>void f<T&&>(T&& arg)`.

-That construction has an informal name Universal reference (term from Skott Mayers) binds everything:
+That construction has an informal name **Universal Reference** (term from Skott Mayers), and it binds everything:
 ```cpp
 template <class T>
 void f(T&& arg)
 {}
 ```
 The universal reference is not the official term; Scott Myers coins it only for informal discussions.

-The `auto` type deduction working in the same way as template type deduction.
+The `auto` type deduction working in the same way as template type deduction and has the same reference collapsing:
 ```cpp
 int f();
 int x;